-Aggregate variant (b-allele) frequencies in each given bin.
+Aggregate variant ( $\overline{b}$ -allele) frequencies in each given bin.

-Get the average BAF in each of the bins of another genomic array: BAFs are mirrored (see mirrored\baf), grouped in each bin of ranges, and summarized with summary\func, by default the median.
+Get the average BAF in each of the bins of another genomic array: BAFs are mirrored above/below 0.5 (per above\half), grouped in each bin of ranges, and summarized into one value per bin with summary\func (default median).

-- ranges (GenomicArray or subclass) Bins for grouping the variants in self. - summary\func (callable) Function to reduce BAF values to one number; by default the mirrored BAF median. - above\half (bool) The same as in mirrored\baf. - tumor\boost (bool) The same as in mirrored\baf.
+- ranges (GenomicArray or subclass) Bins for grouping the variants in self. - above\half (bool) The same as in mirrored\baf. - tumor\boost (bool) The same as in mirrored\baf.